pockerman/qubit-notes/software_engineering/2025-04-28-consistency-models.md

 are synchronized via a queue [2].
 If we pin a client to a specific replica, then each client will have a different view of the system in different times.

+Sequential consistency is different from strong consistency in that it does not provide real-time guarantees [2].

 ### Eventual consistency